A geometric classification of rod complements in the 3-torus: Introduction

 \subsection{Acknowledgements}

-The author thanks Jessica Purcell for her encouragement and numerous suggestions and comments on the draft.
-She also thanks Alex He, Ioannis Iakovoglou, and Jos\'{e} Andr\'{e}s Rodr\'{\i}guez-Migueles for helpful conversations during the Dynamics, Foliation, and Geometry III conference held at the MATRIX research institute in Australia.
-She thanks the conference organisers for making those conversations possible and thanks MATRIX for their hospitality.
+The author thanks Jessica Purcell for her encouragement and helpful suggestions on the draft.
+She thanks Alex He, Ioannis Iakovoglou, and Jos\'{e} Andr\'{e}s Rodr\'{\i}guez-Migueles for helpful conversations during the Dynamics, Foliation, and Geometry III conference held at the MATRIX research institute in Australia; and she thanks Stephan Tillmann for a helpful conversation during AustMS 2023.
+She also thanks the anonymous reviewer for the helpful suggestions and comments.